-An existential crisis is a moment at which an individual questions the very foundations of their life: whether their life has any meaning, purpose, or value.
+An existential crisis occurs when an individual questions the very foundations of their life and whether it has any meaning, purpose, or value.

-This concept, when applied to a business context, refers to a critical, transformative period where a company questions its very purpose, value, and long-term viability.
+When applied to a business context, this concept refers to a critical, transformative period where a company questions its purpose, value, and long-term viability.

 The impact of an existential crisis in business can be profound, affecting all aspects of the organization, from its strategic direction to its operational efficiency.